 Denison University announces the college’s William Howard Doane Library will undergo a $5.7 million renovation as part of a gift totaling $7.5 million from Sue Douthit O’Donnell, a member of the Denison Class of 1967, and her husband, Bob.
-The gift is in support of the Unlocking Potential: Investing in Denison comprehensive campaign, and also provides funding for Denison’s recently added academic program in narrative nonfiction writing.
+The gift is in support of the Unlocking Potential: Investing in Denison comprehensive campaign, and also provides funding for Denison’s recently added academic program in journalism.
 Sue and Bob live in the San Francisco Bay area.

 “Libraries, in combination with the classroom, are foundational elements of a college campus,” said Denison University President Adam Weinberg.
 “Sue’s magnificent gift to Denison will boost our students’ academic achievements to even greater heights by enhancing their study and research environment in our beautiful and architecturally significant library.
 This is a transformational gift that will add functionality and aesthetics to the library, augment the study environment for our students, and beautify our campus.
 We are honored by and grateful for Sue’s generosity.”